Dunkin' Brands reports higher profit; hikes dividend

-(Reuters) - Dunkin’ Brands Group Inc (DNKN.O) reported a higher quarterly profit on Thursday after sales at established Dunkin’ Donuts cafes in the United States came in above analysts’ estimates.
+Jan 31 (Reuters) - Dunkin’ Brands Group Inc reported a higher quarterly profit on Thursday after sales at established Dunkin’ Donuts cafes in the United States came in above analysts’ estimates.

 The company also raised its quarterly dividend by 4 cents to 19 cents per share.